codespirit7/rtsp-streaming/README.md

   ```

   2. Change the directory to rtsp-streaming

   ```
   cd rtsp-streaming
   ```

-  3. Starting the server
+  3. Starting the flask server

-  ### spinning the flask server
   ```
+  #change the directory to my-env
   cd my-env

   #acivate the virtual environment